 In this piece, The Revenant, Billy Collins channels the spirit of a deceased dog and subverts the accepted relationship of man and his best friend.
 The poet somewhat playfully pokes fun at modern pet owners, and by extension modern people in general, by using the angry spirit of a dog to point out the various indulgent absurdities that they purchase.
-Throughout The Revenant, and especially after the turn, Collins implies that dogs and other animals have the same spiritual capacity of human beings.
+Throughout The Revenant, and especially after the turn, Collins implies that dogs and other animals have the same spiritual capacity as human beings.
 It’s possible that the poet is suggesting that dogs even have souls.

-The Revenant Analysis
+Analysis of The Revenant

 In the case of The Revenant, it’s worth taking a moment to comment on the title, as titles are often considered the first line of a poem.
 In fact, many poets use the first lines of their poems as titles.